womeninblockchainbarcelona/wibb-project/README.md

 Governances is much more than aggregating votes, that’s why we are experimenting.
 Distance participation, vote delegation

+WIBB DAO Address is 0xc0B4682Cf65518fbC0602aF6D735B4fcaBd8B080

 ## 3.2.
 WIBB Token
 We have a token, called “WIBB” build on top of Aragon.
 Since it is an ERC20 compatible, you can easily import the token to your wallet.
-Its smart contract address is: xxxx We operate on Rinkeby (the Ethereum testnet).
+Its smart contract address is: 0x7d4ccf6af2f0fdad48ee7958bcc28bdef7b732c7

+We operate on Rinkeby (the Ethereum testnet).
 For every transaction you want to make, you would also need Ethers from Rinkeby (you can ask them to Rinkeby faucet, or contact WIBB directly and we will provide some to you).
 Bear in mind that WIBB and Ethers from Rinkeyby don’t hold any real value on fiat (€/$..). the intention is exploring governance without any cost.